tariqajyusuf/fidesdocs/pages/fides/consent/consent_management.md

 | `identity_inputs` | The list of personally identifiable information required by an action. |

 ### Consent
 To provide compliance with local and internal regulations, you may define a series of [data uses](https://ethyca.github.io/fideslang/taxonomy/data_uses/) in your Privacy Center configuration.
+More information on including data uses for third-party services can be found in the [Google Tag Manager](./google_tag_manager) guide.

 | Key | Description |
 |----|----|